igordrangel/gambiel/README.md

 # GambiEl
-> Usage for filtering on multidimational array by sckeleton array
+> Usage for filtering on multidimational array by skeleton array
 ## Install
 ```
 composer require igordrangel/gambiel